Phytoplankton Feeding Trials

 Marine Fish & Reef USA 2002 Annual

 This study was conducted by Dr. Robert Toonen, Kelly Batchelor & Thien Mai at the University of California, Davis.
 This study looked at the effectiveness of phytoplankton products that were stored in various ways with feeding trials on invertebrate larvae.
-It is notable that the shelf life of DT’s Live Marine Phytoplankton was determined in this study.
+It is notable that the shelf life of SA’s Live Marine Phytoplankton was determined in this study.

 Pales Espinosa E., Allam B. Comparative growth and survival of juvenile hard clams, Mercenaria mercenaria, fed commercially available diets.
 Zoo Biology 25: 513-525.